tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

 3. Go to **Overview**.

 4. From the top row of the right section, select **Logs**.
 This will open the Application Insights query editor with an empty new query.
+Dismiss the **Example queries** popup if displayed.

     ![On the Application Insights resource screen, the Overview item is selected in the left menu, and the Logs item is selected from the top toolbar.](media/model-telemetry-02.png 'Application Insights - Dashboard')

-5. In the left pane, make sure the **Schema** tab is selected.
+5. In the left pane, make sure the **Tables** tab is selected.

 6. Hover over **requests** and select the icon on the right side - "Show sample records from this table".
+Next, select **Run**.

     ![On the Application Insights Logs screen, a New Query tab is shown with the Tables tab selected.
 The icon next to the requests table is selected.](media/model-telemetry-03.png 'Create Requests Query')